Bray Cary

-Cary currently resides in Charleston, West Virginia, and continues to be a strong advocate for the state's economic development.
-He is the host for Decision Makers, a statewide weekly public affairs television program that features West Virginia's leading government, business and community leaders and covers topics important to the state and its citizens such as the economy, education, health and transportation.
-He delivered the December 2000 commencement speech at WVU and the 2004 convocation speech at Alderson-Broaddus College in Philippi, West Virginia.
-In 2002, Cary was inducted into the West Virginia University Business Hall of Fame, an award that “recognizes individuals with strong ties to West Virginia who have made significant impacts on the business world, demonstrated leadership and serve as a role model for students and business entrepreneurs”.
-He is also a past member of the West Virginia University Foundation Board, the West Virginia University Board of Advisors, and recently resigned from the EQT Corporation Board of Director after serving since 2008 (an energy corporation traded on the New York Stock Exchange).
+Bray Cary, born June 15, 1948, is a Senior Political Advisor as well as a US-based media and sports marketing entrepreneur.

+Cary is credited as the architect of the growth of NASCAR through a $2.4B deal with FOX and NBC in 1999 and a historic Internet contract between NASCAR and Turner/AOL in 2000.

+In 1984, he founded Creative Sports, a sports & marketing production company based in Charlotte, North Carolina.
+Creative Sports was acquired by ESPN in 1994 and became ESPN Regional Television.

 Early life

 Cary was born in Clifton Forge, Virginia, on June 15, 1948.
 His early life was spent in three West Virginia towns: Huntington, Madison, and Hinton.
 Attending Hinton High school, he wrote for the Hinton Daily News, an eight-page local paper that served Summers County, West Virginia.
 Graduating in 1966, he wrote an essay on his desire to pursue a degree in journalism; an essay he later credited with helping him earn a scholarship to West Virginia University.
 During college Cary worked in WVU's office of Intercollegiate Athletics, combining his interests in journalism and sports.
 He graduated in 1970, earning a bachelor's degree in journalism and a master's degree in public administration in 1971.